clockworklabs/spacetime-docs/Writerside2/topics/unity/part-1.md

-# Unity Multiplayer Tutorial - Part 1
+# Unity Multiplayer Tutorial

-## Project Setup
+## Part 1 of 3: Setup

-This progressive tutorial will guide you to:

-1. Quickly setup up a multiplayer game project demo, using Unity and SpacetimeDB.
+This tutorial will guide you through setting up a multiplayer game project using Unity and SpacetimeDB.
+We will start by cloning the project, connecting it to SpacetimeDB and running the project.
-2. Publish your demo SpacetimeDB C# server module to `testnet`.

 💡 Need help?
 [Join our Discord server](https://discord.gg/spacetimedb)!